Location Guides

 Temple of Sinawava

-If you’re looking for an intimate spot with great views, then the Temple of Sinawava would be perfect for your micro wedding ceremony together.
+If you’re looking for an intimate spot with great views, then the Temple of Sinawava would be perfect for your micro-wedding ceremony together.
 This location is for 35 people or less, which isn’t a problem for adventurous couples like yourself.

 This location is one of the approved locations within the actual park for your ceremony.
 This area is also the last stop on the tram into Zion Canyon and can get pretty popular.
 We love this spot because of the amazing view you get from the towering red cliffs above you.